Tube functions

 Tube wear

 Tubes gradually get worn out when an amp is played.
 The more playing hours the weaker the tubes get.
-Tubes are also weared when being shakened during transport, especially while they are warm.
+Tubes are also worn when being shaken during transport, especially while they are warm.
 Higher bias currents also wear out the power tubes faster than with a lower/correct bias current.
 Since the tubes slowly and gradually get worn out you may not notice before you compare with another well performing amp that is louder, fuller and has more of everything.
 For some people the tone of old, weak and flat sounding tubes can be just what they want.
 They might have an amp that is loud enough in the first place.
 Weak tubes might tame the amp and color the tone the way they like it.
 Therefore it is not a common rule that you should have new tubes in all types of amps.
 Read more in the next chapter about tube strategies for small and big amps.

 Tube strategies